MCDragusanu/challenge-veridion/readme.md

+## How to run

+## Running Secquence
+- Run each invidual stage in order

+- stage_1.py -> stage_2.py -> stage_3.py -> stage_4.py

+## Stage 1
+- Stage 1 resets all the trees and logo features and re-builds the dataset.
+Modify the file `Logo.py` to alter what features are extracted.
+It prepares the trees and the vector features for each logo.
+Modify the `Scraper.py` to alter the scraping algorithm

+## Stage 2
+- Stage 2 resets all the prior clusterization nad does the similarity clustering to detect repeating logos for franchise etc. **Requires that the tree and logo directories to be populated.**

+## Stage 3
+- Stage 3 does the more advanced clustering usign the k-means algorithm. **It requires the cluster trees & logos to be populated before running.**

+## Stage 4
+- Stage 4 is the one that outputs all the urls from clusters into dedicated text files for ease of use.
+Also has the option to download all the logos to be better for visualization.

+- run with `--flush` to clear all the previos results

+- run with `--no-logos` to skip the download of logos

+- run with `--verbose` for debugging output file

 **First Idea**

 So my plan is to process the dataset and construct a tree / trie data structure to handle the routes that are